SEKOIA-IO/documentation/docs/xdr/features/investigate/events.md

 You can toggle values in your logs by clicking on the button `Toggle value selection` in the upper right side of the logs table.

-Go through your events and select values of interest.
+Go through your events and click on values of interest.
 All similar values will be selected and highlighted in the events list.

 Once you’ve selected these values, you can either perform a search on these values OR create a [Sigma Rule](https://docs.sekoia.io/xdr/features/detect/sigma/) with a pattern based on selected values.